Museum of the Cádiz Parliament

 Museum in Cádiz

-Museum Of The Cadiz Parliament 6
+Museum of the Cadiz Parliament 6

 The Museum of the Cádiz Parliament offers a captivating journey through the city's political and social evolution from the 18th to the 20th century.
 Spread across three thoughtfully designed floors, it is one of the top sights in Cádiz for visitors curious about the city's role in shaping modern democracy.
 Cádiz was a centre of resistance during the Peninsular War and the birthplace of Spain's liberal 1812 Constitution-La Pepa-making this museum essential for understanding the city's identity.